geograz/geology-tools/README.md

 # geology-tools

-I create these tools mainly as an aid for my private and academic work.
+This repository contains some tools I created as an aid for my academic and professional work in geology and geotechnics.
+Some codes are rather old, but still come in handy from time to time.
 Any improvements, either new ideas for the tools, or for the code itself are highly welcome!

-The tools can be used for post-processing and visualization of structural geological field work ("stereonet.py" & "mean orientation calculator.py") or should help with drawing cross sections ("apparent dip calculator.py").

-All of these codes are in the works and no guaranty is given on their flawless functionality!
+Structural geology:
+- apparent dip calculator.py
+- mean orientation calculator.py
+- stereonet.py

+Uncertainty estimation:
+- distance_to_well.py

+No guaranty is given on the flawless functionality of the codes and the repository is licensed under the "MIT license".